beemorris/beemorris.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student at Indiana University.
+I am a Ph.D. student at Indiana University.
 I major in Computational Linguistics with a minor in Informatics.
 My current research interests are Dependency Parsing, Cross-lingual Parsing, Swedish, Universal Dependencies, Treebanks, and Natural Language Processing.

 I currently lead a Dependency Parsing Reading Group at IU.